 Without accurate, real-time visibility of their inventory, companies are at constant risk of carrying either too much, or not enough stock to meet customer demand.
 Either problem can present significant challenges and have a knock-on effect throughout the supply chain and ultimately on customer satisfaction.

-DATALOGIC’S ROLE IN INVENTORY MANAGEMENT
+DATALOGIC’S ROLE IN INVENTORY MANGEMENT

 Datalogic’s handheld mobile computers, industrial imagers and scanners keep inventory accurate while providing useful business intelligence data for future planning and operations.

 Inventory management tasks, including receiving, stocking, cycle counting, and restocking, are completed effectively and efficiently using devices that are built to survive warehouse environments without causing worker fatigue.
-Datalogic plays a critical role enabling companies to optimize their inventory management activities in various situations:
+Datalogic plays a critical role enabling companies to optimize their inventory activities in various situations:

 - Warehouse inventory management

-This is a fast-paced and rugged environment that demands up-to-the-minute accuracy for maximum efficiency and profitability whilst challenged by the need to fulfil orders even faster.
+This is a fast-paced and rugged environment that demands up-to-the-minute accuracy for maximum efficiency and profitability whilst challenged by the need to fulfill orders even faster.
 Datalogic handheld mobile computers and industrial imagers and scanners keep inventory accurate.

 - Reverse Logistics